Yuvraj-SB/ecocycle/README.md

    - If all checks pass → proceed to step 3.
    - **If tests or scans fail**, the pipeline terminates (**[E1]**, **[E2]**).
 3. **Image Build and Push**
-   - If all checks pass, Docker images for Marketplace, Transactions, and Users are built and pushed to GHCR.
+   - If all checks pass, Docker images for Marketplace, Transactions, and Users are built and pushed to Docker Hub.
 4. **Continuous Deployment (Staging Environment)**
    - Ansible provisions the remote server (installs Docker, pulls images, starts docker compose up -d).
    - Executes **health checks on staging**